lancedb/hf-upload-demo/README.md

 Imagine a scenario where you want to add a new `category` column and backfill its values with a single `merge_insert` operation into your existing table.

-This is **both as schema update and a data update**, which Lance excels at: because Lance supports incremental data evolution, it can add, remove and alter columns _without rewriting any data files_ in the existing dataset, making them very efficient operations on large tables.
+This is **both as schema update and a data update**, which Lance excels at: because Lance supports incremental [data evolution](https://lance.org/guide/data_evolution): it can add, remove and alter columns _without rewriting any data files_ in the existing dataset without touching existing data, making it very I/O-efficient when updating large tables.

 ```bash
 uv run python update_dataset.py